 Nonetheless- the idea of a "New Testament" began as a collection of known apostolic writings- recognized by the leaders of the early church that had been entrusted with leadership from the apostles.

 The church apparently saw no particular urgency to the question of a "New Testament."
 The actual process of finally determining which books would be accepted and which would be excluded in the New Testament took decades, if not centuries.
-The first known list of the 27 books of our modern New Testaments was first seen in the mid-late 4th century- more than 300 years after the birth of the church.
+The first known list of the 27 books of our modern New Testament was first seen in the mid-late 4th century- more than 300 years after the birth of the church.
 In the meantime, the church functioned just fine with its teachings, practices and traditions that had been handed down from the apostolic age and clarified as necessary when questions arose.

 The existence of the canonized New Testament itself may be considered a "church tradition."
 As previously mentioned, there is no evidence that the apostles themselves even considered a New Testament something to be concerned about.